Slater Mill: Architectural history

-From mill to museum
+Museum

 In 1921, the non-profit Old Slater Mill Association was founded with the purpose of saving the historic Mill.
 Efforts to restore the mill began in 1923; modern additions to the structure were removed, restoring the mill to its 1835 appearance.
 In 1955, it opened as a museum.
 Restoration of the nearby Wilkinson Mill (built 1810–1811) was completed in 1978 as part of the Slater Mill site.

 The Slater Mill site serves as a museum, educational center, and music venue, which "celebrates innovation and the entrepreneurial spirit by engaging audiences in relevant cultural, historic, and artistic endeavors".
 It includes five acres of land on both sides of the Blackstone River, a dam on the river, two historic mills (the Slater Mill and Wilkinson Mill), and the Sylvanus Brown House (built in 1758 but moved to this site in the 1960s).

 The Slater Mill and other key buildings that are part of the Old Slater Mill Historic District were acquired by the National Park Service in 2021 as part of a new national park.